HACC Judging Criteria

 Each submission will be reviewed by two (2) technical judges.
 Your technical review score will be the percentage of all possible points, rounded to the nearest percentage point.
 For example, if Judge 1 gives your submission 25 points, Judge 2 gives your submission 23 points, then your technical review score is (25 + 23)/60 = 80%.

-Security/Privacy Description – must be on provided on Devpost
+Security/Privacy Description – must be on provided on the Project Submission Form

-A written description must be submitted via a required field on your Team’s Devpost.
-The description should explain how the app/application/solution should be secured.
+The written description should explain how the app/application/solution should be secured.
 Be specific to your application’s security needs – describe how the different parts/functions of the solution should be secured for both data security and privacy.
 Do not provide generic security guidance.
 Limit the solution security plan to a maximum of 300 words.

 Pitch Training

-The Pitch Training Workshop will be held on October 29th and your attendance is strongly encouraged.
+The Pitch Training Workshop will be held virtually on November 4th and your attendance is strongly encouraged.
 Learning how to create and deliver a pitch will be extremely beneficial to your work and school activities.
 Please have at least one member of your team attend this workshop, ideal attendee(s) are the team member(s) creating or giving your team’s presentation on Judging & Presentation Day.
-We will also be providing access to past trainings for you to view in the event you cannot make the live event occurring on October 29th.
+We will also be providing access to past trainings for you to view in the event you cannot make the live event.
 The video will be posted on Slack.

 Important Dates

-• October 18, 2022 by 5:00 p.m.
-Teams & team membership finalized and Challenge selected must be recorded on HACC HUI.
+• October 24, 2023 by 5:00 p.m.
+Teams & team membership finalized and Challenge selection must be submitted using the Individual and Team Registration forms.

-• October 31, 2022 at 9:00m. – Devpost Team Submission – includes description of proposed solution, link/instructions for code, video – there will be no code freeze, however, teams must be aware that this is when technical evaluations will begin and should make sure to commit working code by this date to ensure the review committee can evaluate your team’s solution.
+• November 13, 2023 at 9:00m. – Project Submission Form provided via Google form completed – includes description of proposed solution, link/instructions for code, video – there will be no code freeze, however, teams must be aware that this is when technical evaluations will begin and should make sure to commit working code by this date to ensure the review committee can evaluate your team’s solution.
 Teams may continue to refine their solution until judging day.

 Selection of Teams to Present

-Final presentations will be made by teams on November 5, 2022 on the Judging and Presentation Day via Zoom.
-The teams will be informed of their qualification for presentations as soon as the technical review of all teams is complete on Wednesday, November 2, 2022.
+Final presentations will be made by teams on November 18, 2023 on the Judging and Presentation Day in person.
+The teams will be informed of their qualification for presentations as soon as the technical review of all teams is complete on Wednesday, November 15, 2023.

-To qualify – All teams must have working code submitted in Devpost and GitHub.
-For platform-based solutions teams must provide a written summary of what modules or services were used and include on Devpost a general timeline and scope of work completed.
+To qualify – All teams must have working code submitted using the Project Submission form and GitHub.
+For platform-based solutions teams must provide a written summary of what modules or services were used and a general timeline and scope of work completed.
 Teams will be selected based on their meeting a minimum threshold result in the technical review (total tech review percentage needs to be 60% or higher).
 Top four high and middle school teams will be selected based upon technical scoring in relationship to other high and middle school team results.

 Total Participation will be limited to 25 teams: